brunomaga/brunomaga.github.io/_drafts/2023-10-31-GPT-lite-Compression.md

 Previously, in [Distributed training of a large GPT model with DeepSpeed]({{ site.baseurl }}{% post_url 2023-08-18-GPT-lite-DeepSpeed %}), we foccused on training a very large model on a distributed network of GPUs.
 The aim was to reduce training runtime via increased parallelism, and to increase model accuracy by increasing model size.
 In this post, we will look at the opposite problem in the ML spectrum: model compression for lower runtime and lower memory footprint during inference.
 This is particularly relevant for embeddeded and real time systems where time and cost are an issue.

-### Model and dataset

 Just like in our [previous post]({{ site.baseurl }}{% post_url 2023-08-18-GPT-lite-DeepSpeed %}), we will analyse two testbenches:
-1. the small variant of the ([GPT2 model](https://arxiv.org/abs/2005.14165), that we call the **GPTlite model**, implemented in <a href="/assets/GPT-lite-DeepSpeed/gptlite.py">`gptlite.py`</a>, trained on the [tiny shakespeare](https://github.com/karpathy/char-rnn/blob/master/data/tinyshakespeare/input.txt) dataset, whose objective is to generate text by predicting the next character in a sequence;
+1. the small variant of the ([GPT2 model](https://arxiv.org/abs/2005.14165), that we call the **GPTlite model**, trained on the [tiny shakespeare](https://github.com/karpathy/char-rnn/blob/master/data/tinyshakespeare/input.txt) dataset, whose objective is to generate text by predicting the next character in a sequence;
-2. the **Benchark model**, implemented in <a href="/assets/GPT-lite-DeepSpeed/benchmark.py">`benchmark.py`</a>, a Deep Neural Network with user-defined width `W` and number of layers `L`, for multi-label classification, whose objective is to compute the modulo of the sum of squares of a random input vector.
+2. the **Benchark model**, a Deep Neural Network with user-defined width `W` and number of layers `L`, for multi-label classification, whose objective is to compute the modulo of the sum of squares of a random input vector.

 {: style="text-align:center; font-size: small;"}
 <img width="20%" height="20%" src="/assets/GPT-lite/gpt_lite_compact.png"/>